vbenjs/vite-plugin-style-import/README.md

   libraryNameChangeCase?: LibraryNameChangeCase;

   // If the style file is not .css suffix.
-Need to turn on this option esModule?: boolean;
+Need to turn on this option
+  // default: false
+  esModule?: boolean;

+  /**
+   * There may be some component libraries that are not very standardized.
+   * You can turn on this to ignore to determine whether the file exists.
+Prevent errors when importing non-existent css files.
+   * Performance may be slightly reduced after it is turned on, but the impact is not significant
+   * default: false
+   */
+  ensureStyleFile?: boolean;

   // https://github.com/anncwb/vite-plugin-style-import/pull/5
-  // Used in some situations where components may need to be introduced on demand, not just to introduce styles
+  // Used in some situations where components may need to be introduced on demand, not just to introduce styles.(Libraries that don't support Esm well)
+  // Only work in production
-  // Turning on the environment does not work resolveComponent?: (name: string) => string;
+  resolveComponent?: (name: string) => string;
 }